Flare576/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Exam-Dump-With-Solution/README.md

+# Note from Flare576

+I exported the PDF to a .txt and wrote a little UI around the files.
+Just open the viewer.html in your browser, `Browse` for the two files, and hit `Load Files`.

+### How to Use

+Prev/Next literally increment/decrement the question number.
+If you hit Random, then "Prev," it won't take you to the last question you saw.

+"Random" will avoid questions you've already seen via "Random"

+You can use the ✅ and ❌ buttons to track your score.

+## Some of the Questions Don't Have Answers

+Correct, I didn't augment any of the answers - I just fixed formatting enough for the UI to function

+## Some of the Answers Seem Wrong

+Agreed - I didn't augment any of the answers, and some (i.e., 291) seem wrong, but I'm leaving them as-is for now

+## Do You Guarantee My Success?

+I don't even guarantee **MY** success, so no.

+# Prior README.md notes:

 # AWS-Certified-Solutions-Architect-Associate-SAA-C03-Exam-Dump-With-Solution
  Comprehensive collection of study materials, practice exams Question, and Personally Solved Mcq to help you prepare for the AWS Certified Solutions Architect – Associate (SAA-C03) exam.